emmagraham/STAT540-UBC.github.io/subpages/announcements.md

       after_body: ../include/nothing.html
 ---

+### Update on assignments
+We made a fix to Q 3.2.
+The word **sort** was missing from the sentence making it confusing.

 ### Update on lecture 16
 We made a fix on the labeling in lecture 16, slide 20-21.